 Tips for Instruction

 Letters to the editor and editorials often reflect attempts by citizens to generate solutions to problems.
-Ask students to read an editorial or a letter to the editor and have them critique it by applying the decision-making framework to examine how systematically the writer thought through his or her presentation of and/or response to a problem.
+Ask students to read an editorial or a letter to the editor on the topic of the Capitol assault and our unfolding understanding of it, and have them critique it by applying the problem-solving framework to examine how systematically the writer thought through his or her presentation of and/or response to a problem.
+Comparing letters and editorials from different sources also can be instructive.